HebaAlkhorasani/Create-a-Publisher-Node-in-ROS/README.md

   ```
   $ . ~/catkin_ws/devel/setup.bash
   ```
-## Write The Python script
+## The Python script
 The code creates a node called "position", and publishs a PoseStamped message to the "/move_base_simple/goal" topic.
-  1. Change the directory from the terminal:
+  1. Change the directory:
   ```
   $ roscd charging_station
   ```